Frequently Asked Questions

-The cohort model is an opportunity to work alongside other young professionals with similar interests and to provide and receive peer-to-peer support throughout the entire experience.
+The cohort model is an opportunity to work and learn alongside other young professionals with similar interests and to provide and receive peer-to-peer support throughout your entire experience.
 This model allows Fellows to learn who they are as leaders and how to interact with other leadership styles.
-The 1st Year cohort works on programs led by the 2nd Year cohort, and the 2nd Year cohort, in turn, mentors and guides the 1st Year cohort.
+In addition, 2nd Year Fellows oversee and mentor 1st Year Fellows as they begin working on each of their programs.

-The first and second years of the Fellowship are structured to allow Fellows to develop into effective leaders.
-The first year emphasizes the role of “followership” in leadership development: 1st Year Fellows serve as the staff members on El Pomar’s programs and the leadership development curriculum is comprised primarily of classroom-style learning that emphasizes skill development and proficiency in managing your work.
+The 1st and 2nd years of the Fellowship are structured to allow you to develop into effective leaders.
+The 1st year emphasizes the role of “followership.”
+1st Year Fellows support El Pomar’s programs, and the leadership development curriculum is comprised primarily of classroom-style learning that emphasizes skill development and proficiency in managing your work.
 Fellows learn the art of delegation, influence, time management, managing up, and public speaking.
-In the second year, Fellows take on larger roles as managers of their programs and the focus turns to acquiring basic supervisory skills, peer mentorship, and building upon the skills and knowledge from your 1st Year.
+In the 2nd year the focus turns to acquiring basic supervisory skills, peer mentorship, and building upon the skills and knowledge from your 1st Year.
 All Fellows have monthly coaching sessions with the Fellowship leaders and in their 2nd Year they begin to practice coaching with the 1st Years.
 Additionally, in their final four months of the Fellowship, 2nd Year Fellows spend one day a week supporting the work of another organization or business to widen their perspective before departing the Foundation.

 Yes, however, the amount of travel can vary considerably by program.
-Fellows travel on behalf of the Regional Partnerships program in which each Fellow is assigned to work in one or two regions across the state.
-Regional trips typically take place quarterly and give Fellows the opportunity to attend and facilitate Regional Council meetings and plan site visits to build relationships with grant recipients throughout Colorado.
+You will travel on behalf of the Regional Partnerships program in which you are assigned to work in one or two regions across the state.
+Regional trips typically take place quarterly and give you the opportunity to attend and facilitate Regional Council meetings and plan site visits to build relationships with grant recipients throughout Colorado.
 Learn more about what to expect during the Fellowship.

-Fellows do not work directly for other nonprofits, as their primary responsibility is to staff and manage El Pomar’s programs.
-Fellows do have the opportunity to work on various civic initiatives, projects, serve on a board, and attend special events in addition to their program responsibilities and are encouraged to gain additional hands-on experience by serving on local nonprofit boards and supporting local civic projects on a limited basis.
-In the final quarter of the Fellowship, 2nd Years have the opportunity to extern with local nonprofits or government entities.
+You do not work directly for other nonprofits, as your primary responsibility is to staff and manage El Pomar’s programs.
+You may have the opportunity to work on various civic initiatives, projects, serve on a board, and attend special events in addition to your program responsibilities and are encouraged to gain additional hands-on experience by serving on local nonprofit boards and supporting local civic projects on a limited basis.
+In the final few months of the Fellowship, 2nd Years have the opportunity to extern with a local organization or business of their choosing.

 After the Fellowship

-Because the Fellowship focuses on leadership skills that are equally transferable across sectors, alumni go on to make an impact in a wide variety of fields.
-Our alumni work in the private, public and nonprofit sectors, and many Fellows capitalize on their two years of growth and work experience by continuing their education in a multitude of fields.
+Because the Fellowship focuses on leadership skills that are equally transferable across sectors, Alumni go on to make an impact in a wide variety of fields.
+Our Alumni work in the private, public, and nonprofit sectors, and many Fellows capitalize on their two years of growth and work experience by continuing their education in a multitude of fields.
 Click here to learn more about our Alumni.